 Assembly Bill 341 made recycling mandatory for all businesses that generate four or more cubic yards of waste per week.
 All Palm Springs’ businesses and multifamily dwellings that generate this amount of waste per week and do not already have a recycling service should contact Palm Springs Disposal Services as soon as possible to subscribe to a recycling service.
 If you are unsure if you meet this waste threshold, Palm Springs Disposal Services can assist you in clarifying the amount of waste generated on-site to determine if you need to subscribe.

 Assembly Bill 1826 requires businesses that generate organic waste materials to separate the material for composting.
 Organic waste includes food waste, green waste, landscape and pruning waste, clean wood waste and food-soiled paper.
-The requirements to divert organic material depend upon the amount of material a business generates per week (4 cubic yards or more per week as of January 1, 2019, and 2 cubic yards or more per week as of January 2020).
+The requirements to divert organic material depend upon the amount of material a business generates per week (4 cubic yards or more per week as of January 1, 2019).
 If you meet the threshold, please contact Palm Springs Disposal Services if you don’t already have a collection service.